pydata/xarray/doc/quick-overview.rst

     data.sel(x=[10, 20])

 Unlike positional indexing, label-based indexing frees us from having to know how our array is organized.
 All we need to know are the dimension name and the label we wish to index i.e. ``data.sel(x=10)`` works regardless of whether ``x`` is the first or second dimension of the array and regardless of whether ``10`` is the first or second element of ``x``.
 We have already told xarray that x is the first dimension when we created ``data``: xarray keeps track of this so we don't have to.
-These operations are just as fast as in pandas, because xarray borrows pandas' indexing machinery.
 For more, see :ref:`indexing`.

 Attributes